Skip to content

 Charges of kidnapping are classified as an indictable offence in NSW.
 This means that the matter either be heard at the District Court or Supreme Court.

-With 29 years of extensive experience in criminal law, Benjamin Leonardo – The Defenders have achieved exceptional results for our clients.
+With 29 years of extensive experience in criminal law, Essere – The Defenders have achieved exceptional results for our clients.
 We are home to some of Sydney’s best criminal defence lawyers and possess the knowledge, dedication and commitment to achieve to best outcome possible regardless if the matter is dealt with in Local, District and Supreme Courts.
 With extensive experience working in all of these Courts, our criminal defence lawyers can accurately advise you on in relation to what to expect at each.

 For a first consultation, call our expert criminal law firm now.